pawelc/docs/toread2.md

 Capturing Long-term Dependencies for Protein Secondary Structure Prediction Bidirectional Long Short-Term Memory Networks for Predicting the Subcellular Localization of Eukaryotic Proteins Experiments on Learning by Back Propagation
-Oﬄine handwriting recognition with multidimensional recurrent neural networks Unconstrained on-line handwriting recognition with recurrent neural networks Speech recognition with deep recurrent neural networks Graves Exploiting the past and the future in protein secondary structure prediction
+Offline handwriting recognition with multidimensional recurrent neural networks Unconstrained on-line handwriting recognition with recurrent neural networks Speech recognition with deep recurrent neural networks Graves Exploiting the past and the future in protein secondary structure prediction